davidegat/LAIB-Local-AI-Bash/README.md

 - Use `Reset Cache` button to clear this cache.

 ### Safety Notes
+- **Use at own risk**: most dangerous commands are blocked, but **no one can guarantee that all AI generated commands will do no harm**.
+Do not use on important or production contexts!
 - Commands starting with `sudo` are not supported by tkterm library and are blocked for safety.
    - Run this software as root instead (not recommended).
 - Direct input in terminal bypasses safety checks; use with caution.